 As a homeowner, you do a lot to keep your home looking clean and attractive.
 Mowing the lawn, power washing the deck, repainting, shoveling the driveway – and that’s just the work you do on the exterior.
-But one maintenance to-do that many homeowners overlook is cleaning their roofs.
+One maintenance to-do that many homeowners overlook is cleaning their roofs.

 The importance of cleaning your roof cannot be overstated.
-While gutters and roofing feel like less of a factor in keeping your home looking good, it’s one of the most important areas to keep clean.
+While the gutters and the roof feels like less of a factor in keeping your home looking good, it’s one of the most important areas to keep clean.

 1. Prevent Ice Dam Formation